BritishPandaChick/BritishPandaChick/README.md

 - Continue to work on mental health by being kinder to myself and doing self-care.

 ## What I'm Working On
-- submitted a CFP to Virtual Coffee this month for their first virtual conference in April.
-I'll find out this month if my talk is chosen.
+- my CFP was chosen in March.
+So I'll be speaking at the first ever Virtual Coffee conference in April.
+Curently working on my talk.
+Conference will be on April 25.
-- applied to be a volunteer to Virtual Jane Con this summer.
-Virtual Jane Con is an virtual event for Jane Austen fans.
+- started reviewing Skillcrush's Git & Github course.
+I started a new series on DEV.
-- re-reviewing PYthon on SoloLearn.
+- re-reviewing Python on SoloLearn.
+Finished the Introduction to Python course.
+Starting the Python Intermediate course.
 - back to learning Korean on Drops.
-Currently learning how to count in Korean.
+Currently learning how to describe places in Korean.
 - Working on a felt applique tree skirt.

 ## What I'm Listening to
-ROSÉ and Bruno Mars "APT"
+Wicked Soundtrack (the original broadway soundtrack).
+I'm loving "No One Mours the Wicked" and "No Good Deed".

 ## Follow Me
 * Learn more about me at my [portfolio](https://britishpandachick.github.io) webssite.